inetprocess/sugarcli/USAGE.md

 * `    --keep-defaults-file`	Do not delete the credantials file after completion
 * `-T, --ignore-table=IGNORE-TABLE`	Tables to ignore. **(multiple values allowed)**
 * `-D, --ignore-for-dev`	Ignore tables not useful for a dev environement
+* `    --pure-php`	Do not use external command `mysqldump` to dump the database.
+This is less reliable but allows to dump when the commands are not available like inside a docker container.
 * `-U, --ignore-upload`	Ignore files in upload/ folder and `*-restore`
 * `-C, --ignore-cache`	Ignore cache folder